kerfaiyass54/spatial-computing-project/README.md

 # Tunisian Tourist Destination Recommendation System

 ## Introduction
-This project is a **recommendation system prototype** for Tunisian tourist destinations, built using Python and geospatial tools.
+This project is a **recommendation system prototype** for Tunisian tourist destinations, done by me and my colleague and built using Python and geospatial tools.
 It helps users discover tourist attractions by leveraging geospatial data and providing map-based recommendations.

 ---

 ## Features
-- Recommend tourist destinations across Tunisia based on user preferences and proximity.
+- Recommend tourist destinations across Tunisia based on geospatial data.
 - Visualize recommendations on an interactive map using geospatial tools.
-- Filter results by category (e.g., historical landmarks, beaches, mountains).
+- Show the full roads towards those recommandations.
-- Real-time geolocation support for nearby recommendations.
+- Give a full Tunisian map.

 ---